wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Add : About tab, if you like my work ;-) .
 = 4.1.2.1 =
-* Bug correction : Embed code for template bug, price is not accepted (thanks iamfabian)
+* Bug correction : Embed code for template bug, price is not accepted (thanks iamfabian) = 4.1.3 =
+* Add feature : Checkbox to enable or disable empty cart message on page/post and widget
+* Add feature : Checkbox to enable or disable items in cart count cart message on page/post and widget
+* Bug correction : Settings link on plugin list was wrong
+* Bug correction : Images on about was not in the package